-But these aren’t identical machines, in spite of their sharing some important components inside.
+But these aren’t identical machines, despite their sharing some important components inside.
 HP and Dell have gone to great lengths to create their own take on the convertible 2-in-1 — but which is the better option?

 These are both attractive laptops, but they couldn’t be more different.
 The XPS 13 2-in-1 is far more conservative, with silver aluminum on the outside of the chassis and a choice of Arctic White or black interior.
-It’s a more traditional wedge shape with the same swept back rear chassis that’s adorned a number of Dell laptops lately.
+It’s a more traditional wedge shape with the same swept-back rear chassis that’s adorned a number of

 The Spectre x360 13 is far more extravagantly designed, with its gem-cut angles apparent along the edges and most prominently at each rear corner — which are cut away at convenient angles to provide easy access to the power button and one of the Thunderbolt 3 ports.
 You can get the HP in Nightfall Black, Poseidon Blue, and Natural Silver colors.